A meeting will decide Brexit's fate — and U.K. won't be at the table

 On Wednesday night, 27 prime ministers and presidents from across the European Union will gather for a high-stakes summit.

-They will have two broad options — both have seismic consequences for the U.K. and beyond.
+They will have two broad options — and both have seismic consequences for the U.K. and beyond.

-The leaders could reluctantly offer another extension to when Brexit will happen, meaning Britain would not leave the E.U. for at least another few weeks and perhaps even an entire year.
-Brexit was initially scheduled for March 29.
+It appears the most likely outcome is that European leaders will offer the U.K. a long extension, postponing the date by up to one year when Brexit is set to finally happen.

-If they refuse to offer British Prime Minister Theresa May a delay, her country will crash out of Europe without a deal on Friday, leaving the U.K. floundering without any international trade agreements.
+This is still not certain however.
+If this pivotal summit fails to reach an agreement, Britain will crash out of Europe without a deal on Friday.

-According to the government’s own analysis and most experts, a "no-deal" Brexit would significantly shrink the country's economy, compromise security and raise prices, while supermarkets have warned of shortages of fresh produce.
-In preparation, the state-run National Health Service is stockpiling medicine and reportedly even body bags.
+Although a "no-deal Brexit" does have its supporters, many experts regard this as a nightmare scenario that could shrink the economy, spark shortages of food and medicine, and even cause conflict in Northern Ireland.

+This would be the second extension granted to British Prime Minister Theresa May.
+The original deadline of March 29 was pushed back to this Friday.

-It is the second delay requested by May.
-She has asked for more time because the plan she negotiated with the E.U. has on three occasions been unable to win enough support among U.K. lawmakers.
-It also has threatened to tear apart her ruling Conservative Party.
+The prime minister has asked for more time because the plan she negotiated with the E.U. has on three occasions been soundly rejected by U.K. lawmakers.
+It has also threatened to tear apart her ruling Conservative Party and even the Labour opposition.

+The day before the summit, European Council President Donald Tusk urged European leaders to give the U.K. a flexible extension of "no longer than one year."
+This plan would allow the U.K. to leave almost immediately if and when it agrees on a deal.

+This isn't quite what May wanted.
+As well as negotiating Brexit, she trying to stave off outright rebellion by hard-line euroskeptic lawmakers within her Conservative Party.
+These people see any delay as a betrayal of the Brexit project.

+With this balancing act in mind, last week the prime minister asked for a shorter extension, no later than June 30.
+She has been engaged in frantic shuttle-diplomacy to Germany and France this week in a bid to secure this.
+But Tusk's letter appears to signal that this plea will be rejected outright.

-If the British public are drowning in Brexit's inner psychological turmoil, the mood here in Brussels is one of total bewilderment and exasperation at their cousins across the English Channel.
+If the British public is drowning in Brexit's inner psychological turmoil, the mood here in Brussels is one of total bewilderment and exasperation at their cousins across the English Channel.

 In the nearly three years since the British people voted to leave the E.U., their government has failed to agree on even the first baby steps toward unpicking the countless laws and regulations that bind it to Europe.

-Nevertheless, consensus seems to be building among the bloc's member states that they should, begrudgingly, agree to offer May her requested extension, according to four E.U. diplomats speaking on condition of anonymity because they were not authorized to speak to journalists.
+Nevertheless, consensus seems to be building among the bloc's member states that they should, begrudgingly, agree to this longer extension, according to four E.U. diplomats speaking on condition of anonymity because they were not authorized to speak publicly to journalists.

+Dates being discussed in late-night meetings would pencil in a new Brexit date either at the end of this year or the start of the next, one of the diplomats told NBC News.

-Although a "no-deal" Brexit does have its supporters, most experts see it as a nightmare scenario.
-It might even provoke a return to violence on the Irish border.
+The major worry is that a no-deal Brexit might provoke a return to violence on the Irish border.

-There are widespread fears that a "no-deal" Brexit would bring a hard border that could well become a target for the type of sectarian violence not seen since then.
+A "no-deal" Brexit would likely bring a hard border, and with it a target for the type of sectarian violence not seen since a 1998 peace deal all but erased the symbolic boundary.

 "Ireland is the thing that worries other European members the most.
 It's just so sensitive," another E.U. diplomat said.